 In Costa Rica the standard voltage is 120 V and the frequency is 60 Hz.
 You can use your electric appliances in Costa Rica, if the standard voltage in your country is in between 110 - 127 V (as is in the US, Canada and most South American countries).
 Manufacturers take small deviations (plus or minus 5%) into account.
 Be careful if you bring appliances from Japan (100 V).

 If the standard voltage in your country is in the range of 220 - 240 V (as is in the UK, Europe, Asia, Africa and Australia), you need a voltage converter in Costa Rica.
 Some say you can carefully try to use your appliances in Costa Rica without a converter.
 Most likely they won't be damaged, but may not function optimally.
 If you don't want to take any chances, use a converter.
+You can find voltage converters at Amazon.
 You can also consider a combined power plug adapter/voltage converter.

 If the frequency in Costa Rica (60 Hz) differs from the one in your country, it is not advised to use your appliances.
 But if there is no voltage difference, you could (at your own risk) try to use the appliance for a short time.
 Be especially careful with moving, rotating and time related appliances like clocks, shavers or electric fan heaters.